-Drainage Ditches:
+Elevated Access Roads and Drainage Ditches:

-Currently, sheetflow and receding floodwater is routed to drainage ditches which have been constructed or straightened/improved, thereby circumventing portions of the site.
-These drainage ditches will be filled or swaled to approximate historic conditions.
-Removal (or swaling) of these features will contribute to the ability of precipitation and floodwaters to flow across the site in a more natural regime.
-Figure 7 depicts the locations of cross-sections, and Figures 7a-7b present typical cross-sections which depict pre-and post-restoration ground elevations at locations of drainage ditches to be removed or swaled.
+Currently, sheet flow and flood water recession is impeded by elevated access roads and routed to drainage ditches circumventing the site.
+The elevated crossings will be lowered so as to allow unimpeded flow, and drainage ditches will be filled or swaled.
+Removal of these impediments will contribute to the ability of flood waters on-site to rise and recede in a more natural regime.
+Figure 7 depicts the locations of cross-sections, and Figures 7a-7b are a typical cross-section which depict pre-and post-restoration ground elevations at locations of elevated roads and drainage ditches to be removed or swaled.